-There are right and wrong times to sell stocks.
-It's generally a bad idea to sell a stock simply because the price went up or down.
-On the other hand, there are some other situations that can be perfectly valid reasons to hit the sell button:
+There are right and wrong reasons to sell a stock.
+While it's generally a bad idea to sell a stock simply because its price increased or decreased, other situations perfectly justify placing one or more sell orders.

-- The company's market share is falling or a competitor is now offering a superior product for a lower price.
+- The company's market share is falling, perhaps because a competitor is offering a superior product for a lower price.

 - Sales growth has noticeably slowed.

 - The company's management has changed, and the new managers are making reckless decisions such as assuming too much debt.

 Of course, this list isn't exhaustive.
 If something substantially changes that contradicts your investment thesis, that's one of the best reasons to sell.